 - 3.1 PSPOs are intended to deal with a particular nuisance or problem in a designated area that has a detrimental effect to the local community's quality of life, by imposing conditions on the use of that area which apply to everyone.
-They are designed to ensure the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour. - 3.2 Due to the increasing number of complaints received about the irresponsible use of both barbecues and PWC's and, in particular, because of the danger that the behaviour exhibited by an increasing number of barbeque and PWC users poses to public safety, it is appropriate to assess the need to introduce a PSPO covering that behaviour. - 3.3 A Consultation has taken place to obtain responses to the questions provided to help inform these final recommendations to Cabinet.
+They are designed to ensure the law-abiding majority can use and enjoy public spaces, safe from anti-social behaviour. - 3.2 Due to the increasing number of complaints received about the irresponsible use of both BBQs and some PWC users and, in particular, because of the danger that the behaviour exhibited by an increasing number of BBQ and PWC users poses to public safety, it is appropriate to assess the need to introduce a PSPO covering that behaviour. - 3.3 A Consultation has taken place to obtain responses to the questions provided to help inform these final recommendations to Cabinet.
+See Appendix 5